kuzzleio/kuzzle-device-manager/doc/1/guides/mappings/index.md

 ## "assets" collection

-At the startup of your application, the plugin will store default mappings for the `assets` collection which is meant to be loaded when you [create an engine](/kuzzle-iot-platform/device-manager/1/controllers/engine/create):
+At startup of your application, the plugin will store default mappings for the `assets` collection which is meant to be loaded when you [create an engine](/kuzzle-iot-platform/device-manager/1/controllers/engine/create):

 ```js
 {